 The concentration in Commercial Music and Audio Production (CMAP) combines traditional studies in music with courses in music technology, jazz, and other popular musical styles.
 CMAP students also take classes in recording arts, MIDI / synthesis, and music for film.
 Those enrolled in this program may gain hands-on experience in WCU’s state-of-the-art recording studio.
-The program is co-directed by recording engineer Jim Elenteny and live sound specialist Jon Henson.

 The Bachelor of Music (B.M.) degree with a concentration in Performance features eight semesters of lessons in your performing area, including two public recitals and opportunities for participation in a wide variety of ensembles.
 It also includes advanced study in music theory, literature, and performance.
 Most graduates of this program will go on to further study at the graduate level.

 The Bachelor of Music degree with a concentration in Music Education (B.M./B.S.Ed.) provides students with the thorough training necessary to be a successful

 music educator in the public schools of North Carolina and the region.
 Graduates receive both

 the B.S. and B.S.Ed. degrees.
 Our Music Education students have ample opportunity